 Silhouette has also integrated a built-in roll feeder for loading rolls of vinyl.
 The lid has been re-designed as well, it now slides back into the machine so the Cameo 4 can fit into smaller craft rooms.

 There are some drawbacks to these changes though.
 Overall, to make room for the built-in roll feeder & retractable lid the drawer for tool storage was removed.

 There is a small storage area, but it’s around 1/3 the size.
 The USB input has also been removed, so if you used a thumb drive to load your designs into your Cameo previously, you might miss that feature.

 Overall, I prefer the new design of the Cameo 4, even if it only comes in three colors now (hopefully more to be added later).
 For me, I can overlook some of the negative aspects of these design changes because of the increased cutting power and speed.

 Silhouette Studio Software

 For those of you who have read my Silhouette reviews in the past, some of this won’t surprise you.
 Silhouette Studio is my favorite cutting machine software available right now.
-The Silhouette Cameo 4 will ship with version 4.2 (4.3 is soon to be released this year), and it’s free to download, so you can always try it out before making a large commitment.
+The Silhouette Cameo 4 is now shipping with version 4.5 and it’s free to download, so you can always try it out before making a large commitment.

 The design interface is fully customizable, which means as you start learning which tools and functions are the most useful for your style of crafting, the software will improve alongside you.
 It’s fast to learn (compared to other software I’ve used), but doesn’t hold you back like some software that’s designed for only novices.